+Getting a pimple is terrible.
 But getting cystic acne?
-Oh man, that’s even worse.
+That’s even worse.

-The truth is almost anti-climactic.
+The answer is almost anti-climactic.

 Sebum is the oil naturally produced by your sebaceous glands to keep your skin healthy and moisturized.
 In moderation, it hydrates and protects your skin, but some triggers can throw your oil production into overdrive.
-Potential oil triggers include:

 Of course, sebum isn’t doing all this damage by itself.